 Submitted for Best Directing for the season are Miguel Sapochnik for “The Long Night,” David Nutter for “The Last of the Starks,” and D.B.
 Weiss and David Benioff themselves for “The Iron Throne.”
 And instead of suggesting Dave Hill and/or Bryan Cogman get a look for Best Writing for those well-received initial episodes of the season, Weiss and Benioff’s script for “The Iron Throne” is the one they’re apparently banking on for that category.
 (Source)

-Now, not only have they been submitted for an Emmy but they are being submitted in the ‘Best Writing’ category for one of the worst episodes of television of all time.
+Not only have these two geniuses been submitted for an Emmy but they are being submitted in the ‘Best Writing’ category for one of the worst episodes of television of all time.

 Top to bottom, none of it made sense.